OAFE: your #1 source for toy reviews

 Season 2 of Buffy came a long way from its predecessor, but it wasn't until Season 3 that the show really seemed to grow into itself, to find its voice.
 An impressively menacing threat, the payoff of two seasons' worth of foreshadowing, and a cast that finally, truly, gelled.
 For the first time, the show was consistently firing on all cylinders.
 Part of that energy was the dark Slayer, Faith.

-what're you lookin' at?
 Played by Bahstan native Eliza Dushku, Faith was strong and brave, but still had an underlying vulnerability.
 In fact, it was her envy of Buffy's normal life that eventually led her to turn to the dark side.
-RealScan has given us a decent likeness of Ms. Dushku, but not quite as good as one may hope; there are other figures in Moore's Buffy lines that look more like the actors who portray them.
+RealScan has given us a nearly passable likeness of Ms. Dushku, but not quite as good as one may hope; there are other figures in Moore's Buffy lines that look more like the actors who portray them: for now, high technology has nothing on a man with lump of clay.
 Of course, maybe my expectations are a bit higher, since we're talking about such a hottie here.

 that exchange rate's a bitch